tscanlin/tocbot/README.md

 // If there is a fixed article scroll container, set to calculate titles' offset
 scrollContainer: null,
 // prevent ToC DOM rendering if it's already rendered by an external system
-skipRendering: false
+skipRendering: false,
-// Optional callback for changing header labels.
+// Optional callback to change heading labels.
-// For example it can be used to cut down and put ellipses on multiline headers you deem too long.
+// For example it can be used to cut down and put ellipses on multiline headings you deem too long.
-// Param: array of all the parsed headers.
-Expects: array of string => the modified labels to display.
+// Called each time a heading is parsed.
+Expects a string in return, the modified label to display.
-headingsLabelCallback: function (string[]) => string[]
+headingLabelCallback: function (string) => string
 ```